Breakthrough Infections: Coronavirus After Vaccination

 Although any fully vaccinated person can experience a breakthrough infection, people with weakened immune systems caused by certain medical conditions or treatments (including organ transplants, HIV and some cancers and chemotherapy) are more likely to have breakthrough infections.

-The CDC recommends that patients with weakened immune systems receive a third dose of the COVID-19 vaccine 28 days or later after their second shot.
-A third vaccine can strengthen their protection against the coronavirus.
+The CDC recommends that patients with weakened immune systems receive an additional, or third, dose of the COVID-19 vaccine 28 days or later after their second shot to strengthen their protection against the coronavirus.

 Ask your doctor if you are living with a medical condition or receiving treatment that puts you at risk for a lowered immune system, and if getting a third vaccine is appropriate.